 So you decided to hire an independent contractor instead of a new employee to handle certain tasks, and now you’re experiencing a bit of sticker shock.
 Why should you pay $80 an hour for a freelance PR consultant when you’d only pay her $35 an hour as a salaried staff member?
 Is she gouging you?
 No, she’s not.

-Here’s what goes into a consultant’s hourly rate:
+Here’s what goes into a consultant’s hourly rate.

 Independent contractors are responsible for purchasing and maintaining their equipment, which may include big-ticket items such as computers and software.
 In many cases, a consultant also rents office space.
 All of these capital and operating expenses are factored into the contractor’s hourly rate.

 Independent contractors don’t have employer-sponsored 401(k)s, so instead, they must finance their own retirement savings plans (if they plan for retirement at all).

 Although employees are paid for a certain amount of sick leave and vacation time every year, independent contractors are only paid for the hours that they bill to clients.
 Generally, they’ll charge an hourly rate that allows them to observe public holidays and take vacations each year.